rackspace/rackspace_jobs/tes-platform/sr-software-dev-fullstack.md

-## Senior Software Developer - Cloud Control Panel & Platform in Blacksburg, VA or Austin, TX
+## Senior Software Developer - Cloud Control Panel & Platform - Blacksburg, VA, Austin, TX, or Remote/Work From Home
 ### Overview & Responsibilities

 Rackspace is seeking a talented full stack Senior Software Developer for our Cloud Control Panel and Platform teams.
 You will be working primarily in Python, Javascript, HTML, ES6, and CSS building world class web applications for Rackspace services.
 You'll work with a strong, passionate engineering team writing great software by using the best engineering practices in the industry.
 Passion for all aspects of software development is a must.